AsimSiddiqui222/driver-distraction-detection-cnn-resnet/README.md

 - The **ResNet50 (Frozen)** model achieved **73% accuracy**
 - The **ResNet50 (Fine-Tuned)** model improved performance to **82% accuracy**
 - Fine-tuning improved performance, but the baseline CNN performed best on this dataset
 - Misclassification occurred between visually similar classes such as texting and talking on the phone

 ---
+## Live Demo
+A real-time driver distraction detection demo is included using OpenCV.
+### Run The Demo
+live_demo.py
+---

 ##  How to Run